 Our Team

-Stuttering Therapy Resources, Inc., is a specialty publishing company dedicated to helping speech-language pathologists increase their confidence in working with people who stutter.
-Our resources are filled with real-world, practical ideas that SLPs can use immediately to help people who stutter and their families overcome the burden of stuttering.
-Our authors, including co-founders Nina Reeves and J. Scott Yaruss, are clinical specialists with extensive experience in the evaluation and treatment of stuttering in people of all ages.
-Our materials are developed with people who stutter and SLPs in mind—offering the highest quality at affordable prices, all tailored to the everyday clinical needs of practicing speech-language pathologists.
+Stuttering Therapy Resources, Inc., is a specialty publishing company dedicated to helping speech-language pathologists increase their comfort, confidence, and competence in working with people who stutter.
+Our resources are filled with real-world, practical ideas that SLPs can use immediately to provide stutter-affirming assessment and therapy practices for people who stutter and their families.

 Stuttering Therapy Resources Scott Virginia Yaruss Nina Lee Reeves Partnership